Booker T. Washington School (Rushville, Indiana)

-Booker T. Washington School is a historic school building located at Rushville, Rush County, Indiana.
+Booker T. Washington School is a historic school building located at Rushville, Indiana.
 It was built in 1905, and is a two-story, "T"-plan, vernacular brick building with Romanesque Revival style design elements.
 It has a low-pitched hipped roof and features round and segmental arched openings.
 The building served as the focal point for the African-American community of Rushville.It is currently being used as a neighborhood community center and is home of the local Head Start program.

 It was listed on the National Register of Historic Places in 1990.